chrt-io/blog/_posts/2021-02-16-how-does-a-chrt-should-look-like.md

 * following best practices 📚🎓
 * easy to customize 💇

-The answer to these questions is another question:
+The answer to these questions led to another question:

 #### How to set the right balance between opinionated logic and flexibility?